 suffered the same fate as the rest of China, hobbling along like an old camel without a sense of direction.
 The Chinese

-of the city.
-It was in Tian¡¯anmen Square on October 1st, 1949, that Chairman Mao Zedong proclaimed the
+the city.
+It was in Tian¡¯anmen Square on October 1st, 1949, that Chairman Mao Zedong proclaimed the establishment

-wall (Zhengyangmen, Chongwenmen, Xuanwumen, Chaoyangmen, Dongzhimen, Fuchengmen, Xizhimen, Andingmen
+(Zhengyangmen, Chongwenmen, Xuanwumen, Chaoyangmen, Dongzhimen, Fuchengmen, Xizhimen, Andingmen and

 New buildings like the International Post Office and Bank of China have been built along the Second Ring Road, the